 Filing for a limited or absolute divorce in Maryland is a serious matter.
 During the case, you will likely face issues concerning your family, including your children, pets, and valuable property.
 As lawyers, we know that from a family law perspective, a divorce decree by a Maryland court effectively ends the legal bond of marriage and the legal benefits and responsibilities that come with it.
 This is a serious, important decision and process; Blackford & Flohr’s Maryland family lawyers are here to help you through it.

 Under Maryland law, you are entitled to your fair share of marital property and family rights after a divorce.
 Traditionally, “marital property” means property, however titled, that was acquired during the marriage but not gifts and inheritances.
 During the divorce process, a Baltimore or Maryland judge will make a decision about how the property is divided – this is sometimes called the “equitable distribution of property.”
 To be sure, “equitable” does not mean “equal,” and you need the benefit of an experienced Maryland family divorce attorney who can marshal the passion, facts and legal principles to make your best argument during your divorce.
 In countless cases in Maryland, one spouse attempts to take or keep family property to which they are not entitled or take advantage of the other spouse or the rest of the family.
 In these cases, it is essential to have Maryland legal counsel; the lawyers of Blackford & Flohr are here to help you receive the just result that you deserve and vindicate your rights.
-Finally, there are technical issues concerning certain types of property like pension accounts, IRAs, retirement entitlements and other annuities where skillful Gambrills, Maryland divorce lawyers, and Bowie family law lawyers experience is essential.
+Finally, there are technical issues concerning certain types of property like pension accounts, IRAs, retirement entitlements and other annuities where the experience of skillful divorce lawyers is essential.
 Call Blackford & Flohr immediately if you need lawyers and feel or fear that you are being cheated by your spouse.

 If you have a family, one of the most important concerns on your mind is “What will happen to my child(ren)?”
 As family members and parents ourselves, our Maryland family lawyers understand how terrifying that question is.
 In Maryland, Child custody is determined according to what a judge determines is in the best interest of the child and family.
 Here, again, you cannot afford not to have an experienced divorce lawyer.
 You need an experienced, passionate Maryland trial attorney to handle this delicate matter and help you and your children through this difficult aspect of divorce.
 More importantly, our family lawyers work to make your children and family as uninvolved as possible to avoid the long-term damage that custody battles can cause.